GitiHubi/deepContinualAuditing/README.md

         ├── main.py                   # Main function is implemented here.

+## Datasets
+Datasets used in the paper can be downloaded from here:<br>
+LINK-TO-BE-ADDED <br>
+After downloading the CSV files, copy them to `./Data/` in the main directory of the repository.

 ## Running an experiment
 All scripts to reproduce results are saved under `./Scripts/`, therefore to run an experiment you can simply execute the following command: